SenseLogic/BASIL/README.md

 .../...
 MAP
 ...
 SET
 ...
 LIST
-...
-REF
 ```

+Foreign keys can be specified by using a foreign table name as field type.

 ### Internal fields

-Fields with the "!stored" property are included in the generated Go types without being stored on the database.
+Fields with the "!stored" property will be included in the generated Go types, but not stored on the database.

-Pointer fields should end with "*", and arrays with "[]".
+Pointer fields should end with "*", and array fields should end with "[]".

 ## Installation